- Ready to enrol?

 - Remove the tick from the 'Enrol?' checkbox if you decide it is not the topic you want.

-- Once you have completed your selection, click on 'I want to...Enrol in the selected topics'.
+- Once you have completed your selection, click on the 'Next' button at the bottom of the screen.

 Your enrolment confirmation will show the topics you have enrolled in.